Cuba–Oceania relations: Cuban medical aid

-Cuba's medical aid to Pacific countries has been two-pronged, consisting in sending doctors to Oceania, and in providing scholarships for Pacific students to study medicine in Cuba at Cuba's expense.
+Cuba's medical aid to Pacific countries has been two-pronged, consisting of sending doctors to Oceania, and providing scholarships for Pacific students to study medicine in Cuba at Cuba's expense.

-There are currently sixteen doctors providing specialised medical care in Kiribati, with sixteen more scheduled to join them.
-Cubans have also offered training to I-Kiribati doctors.
+An initial contingent of 15 Cuban health workers reached Kiribati in 2006, while Cuba also offered scholarships and training to I-Kiribati doctors.
+As I-Kiribati students and doctors graduated, they gradually replaced the Cuban health workers, and as of 2021 only one Cuban doctor remained in Kiribati.
 Cuban doctors have reportedly provided a dramatic improvement to the field of medical care in Kiribati, reducing the child mortality rate in that country by 80%, and winning the proverbial hearts and minds in the Pacific.
 In response, the Solomon Islands began recruiting Cuban doctors in July 2007, while Papua New Guinea and Fiji considered following suit.

-In 2008, Cuba was due to send doctors to the Solomon Islands, Vanuatu, Tuvalu, Nauru and Papua New Guinea, while seventeen medical students from Vanuatu would study in Cuba.
+Between 2006 and 2008, Cuba also sent doctors to the Solomon Islands, Vanuatu, Tuvalu, Nauru and Papua New Guinea, while again offering scholarships and placements for medical students from the Pacific to study in Cuba.
 It was reported that it might also provide training for Fiji doctors.

 As of September 2008, fifteen Cuban doctors were serving in Kiribati, sixty-four Pacific students were studying medicine in Cuba, and Cuban authorities were offering "up to 400 scholarships to young people of that region".
 Among those sixty-four students were twenty-five Solomon Islanders, twenty I-Kiribati, two Nauruans and seventeen ni-Vanuatu.
 Pacific Islanders have been studying in Cuba since 2006.

 In June 2009, Prensa Latina reported that Cuban doctors had "inaugurated a series of new health services in Tuvalu".
 One Cuban doctor had been serving in Tuvalu since October 2008, and two more since February 2009.
 They had reportedly "attended 3,496 patients, and saved 53 lives", having "opened ultrasound and abortion services, as well as specialized consultations on hypertension, diabetes, and chronic diseases in children".
 They had visited all the country's islands, and were training local staff in "primary health care, and how to deal with seriously ill patients, among other subjects".

 In July 2011, the Australian government sent Parliamentary Secretary for Pacific Island Affairs Richard Marles to Cuba to discuss "ways in which [Australia] can cooperate with Cuba and its work in the Pacific, particularly in relation to health".

 Particular bilateral relations

+Australia

+Cuba and Australia signed an agreement in 2019 to foster cooperation in developing ties in baseball and Baseball5.